Delta Antliae

-Delta Antliae (δ Ant, δ Antliae) is the Bayer designation for a binary star system in the southern constellation of Antlia.
+Delta Antliae is a binary star system in the southern constellation of Antlia.
+Its Bayer designation is Latinized from δ Antliae, and is abbreviated Del Ant or δ Ant, respectively.
 The combined apparent visual magnitude of the system is +5.57, allowing it to be viewed from the suburbs with the naked eye.
-Judging by the parallax shift of this system, it is located at a distance of 450 ± 10 light-years from Earth.
+Based on the parallax shift of this system, it is located at a distance of approximately 470 light-years from Earth.
 The system is reduced in magnitude by 0.03 due to extinction caused by intervening gas and dust.

 The primary component of the system has a stellar classification of B9.5 V, indicating that it is a B-type main sequence star.
+This star has an estimated 3.4 times the mass of the Sun.
+It is radiating around 200 times as much luminosity as the Sun from its photosphere at an effective temperature of 11,117 K. At this heat, it shines with the characteristic blue-white hue of a B-type star.
 The companion is an F-type main sequence star with a classification of F9 Ve, where the 'e' indicates that there are emission lines in the spectrum.
-The two stars are separated by 11 arcseconds.

-Delta Antliae A, the brighter member of this system, has an estimated 3.4 times the mass of the Sun.
-It is radiating around 200 times as much luminosity as the Sun from its outer atmosphere at an effective temperature of 11,117 K. At this heat, it shines with the characteristic blue-white hue of a B-type star.
+This is a young system with age estimates of 120 and 214 million years, with the secondary still in the post T Tauri stage.
+The two stars are separated by 11 arcseconds, corresponding to a physical separation of about 2200 AU.